alefragnani/vscode-project-manager/README.md

 You can save the current project in the manager at any time.
 You just need to type a name.
 It even suggest you _automatically_ :)

 ![Save](images/project-manager-save.png)

-> There is an [issue](https://github.com/Microsoft/vscode/issues/11503) in VSCode 1.5 that prevents the _project's name suggestion_, so it will be turned off temporarily

 ### Edit Projects